karstenw/nodebox-pyobjc/README.md

 		-  '#00ff00' or '00ff00'for green
 		-  '#00ff001a' or '00ff001a' for green with ca. 10% alpha

+	1. Variables
+		-  New var type: `MENU`
+		-  The `var` keyword has 2 new parameters: `handler=None` and `menuitems=None`
+		-  All var types now can have a handler: `NUMBER`, `TEXT`, `BUTTON`, `BOOLEAN`and `MENU`.
+		-  The difference is: When a handler is set, only that function is re-run.
+The whole script otherwise.
+		-  The `MENU` var needs a handler.
+		-  The handler=one-argument-function to be called.
+For `BUTTON`s no arguments.
+		-  menuitems = list or tuple of strings.
+		-  See example file `"examples/New Functions/Example var menu 2.py"`

 1. Uses Python 2.7.13 and PyObjC 3.2a1

 1. Is self containend so it does not depend on an installed Python and therefore runs on different OS versions.